 Princeton University uses a Web-based time collection system to document hours and pay University students for time worked.
 The biweekly pay period for students extends from Monday through Sunday.
-The biweekly payroll and time collection schedules are posted on the Human Resources website and can be accessed by going to the Student Employment home page (www.princeton.edu/se) and clicking on the payroll schedule link.

-Students should record their hours worked on a daily basis in the time collection system.
-They must complete the entry and gain approval of their hours worked for a given pay period no later than 5 p.m. on the Monday following the end of the pay period.
+Biweekly payroll and time collection schedules are posted on the Office of Finance and Treasury website: finance.princeton.edu Payroll>Monthly & Biweekly Payroll Cycles.
+Students should record their hours worked on a daily basis in the time collection system (https://isserver11.princeton.edu), and gain approval of their time for a given pay period no later than 5 p.m. on the Monday following the end of the pay period.
 (This deadline may be earlier during holiday periods.)
-Subsequent to the student's entry, the student's supervisor must approve his or her time before forwarding it for further processing by the Payroll Office.
-Any time entered or approved after the deadline will be considered late, and payment to the student will be delayed until the next regularly scheduled payroll period.
+Subsequent to the student's entry, the student's supervisor must approve his or her time before the hours are compiled and transmitted to the payroll system and for payment to be issued.
+Any time entered or approved after the deadline is considered late, and payment to the student will be delayed until the next regularly scheduled pay period.
+Payroll procedures for students working under the Federal Work-Study Program are the same as those for other student employees.